JuliaAI/MLJ.jl/docs/src/scientific_data_types.md

 assertion continues to hold if and only if `x` and `y` have the same `ordered` flag and the same number of levels.

-Here, approximately, is the definition of `scitype` on scalar types:
+Here, is the definition of `scitype` on scalar types:

 ````julia
 nlevels(x) = length(levels(x.pool))